-When the server receives a RopDeleteMessages ROP request buffer (MS-OXCROPS section 2.2.4.11) from the client, the server parses the buffer.
+When the server receives a RopDeleteMessages ROP request buffer ([MS-OXCROPS] section 2.2.4.11) from the client, the server parses the buffer.
 The server responds with a RopDeleteMessages ROP response buffer.
-For details about how the server parses buffers and processes ROPs, see MS-OXCROPS section 3.2.5.1.
-For details about how the server formats buffers for the response, see MS-OXCROPS section 3.2.5.2.
+For details about how the server parses buffers and processes ROPs, see [MS-OXCROPS] section 3.2.5.1.
+For details about how the server formats buffers for the response, see [MS-OXCROPS] section 3.2.5.2.

 The server soft deletes the specified messages.
-The server MUST NOT delete any messages that are opened with read/write access.
-For details about how a message is opened with read/write access, see [MS-OXCMSG] section 3.1.4.1.
 If the server fails to delete any messages, it sets the PartialCompletion field of the RopDeleteMessages ROP response buffer to nonzero (TRUE), as specified in section 2.2.1.11.2.